Timeless Vedic Discipline: Living Below Your Means for True Wealth and Inner Freedom

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-What time-tested practices support the discipline?
+What practices help sustain financial discipline?